-This course, a continuation of BIOL 1107, provides an introduction to environmental studies.
+This lecture course is a course, a continuation of BIOL 1107, provides an introduction to environmental studies.
 Topics include classification, biodiversity, evolution, animal behavior and ecology.
 Prerequisite: BIOL 1107/BLAB 1107 or permission of the instructor.

 BLAB 1109 Principles of Biology Lab III